AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 ```

 #### Profiling

-If you noticed, the reindex process of specific feed takes an unreasonably high time, you may run profiler to collect additional data, that can be useful for Support Team.
-You can do it by passing the environment variable `EXPORTER_PROFILER=1`, for example:
+If you noticed, the reindex process of specific feed takes an unreasonably amount of time, run the profiler to collect additional data that might be useful for the Support Team.
+To do so, pass the `EXPORTER_PROFILER=1`environment variable:

 ```bash
 EXPORTER_PROFILER=1 bin/magento indexer:reindex catalog_data_exporter_products
 ```

-Profiler data will be stored in `var/log/commerce-data-export.log` in format:
+Profiler data is stored in `var/log/commerce-data-export.log` with the format:

 `<Provider class name>, <# of processed entities>, <execution time im ms>, <memory consumption in Mb>`

-#### Submit support request
+#### Submit a support request

-If you see errors, not related to configuration or 3rd party extensions, please submit [support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) with much information as possible.
+If you see errors not related to configuration or 3rd party extensions, submit a [support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) with as much information as possible.